6 Ways Non-Profits Can Rally Support With Social Media

 Non-profits all over the world are doing amazing things for noble and important causes – but regardless of the cause, fundraising is always a tough pursuit.

 However, social media has presented non-profits with a unique opportunity to seek out and connect with supporters, create awareness around campaigns, and of course – raise money.

 Here are a few examples of not-for-profit organizations striving to make the world a better place, and using social media in creative and engaging ways to get there.

 Non-Profits Frequently Share Engaging Content

-Get the word out on important issues and drive people back to your website by frequently updating your blog with relevant information to create awareness around your organization and campaigns.
+Get the word out on important issues and drive people back to your website by frequently updating your blog with relevant information to create awareness about your organization and campaigns.

 Operation Write Home is a non-profit organization that sends care packages to soldiers every week, including supplies to make cards with stamps, and letters of encouragement from people around the country.
 In their Stars and Stamps blog, they publish new content every day around different topics: featured cards from community members, OWHtv episodes, card tutorials, weekly card creation challenges, and stories of families who receive the handmade cards from soldiers.

 Epic Change’s campaign, Tweetsgiving, took to Twitter to encourage people to share their gratitude, with the hashtag #tweetsgiving and a link to TweetsGiving.org.
 There you could view the tagged gratitude tweets, photos, videos, songs, and blog posts on the TweetsGiving site.
 You could also retweet to spread the word, donate to the cause, meet the TwitterKids of Tanzania (the kid’s tweet and blog), or select from the city/state drop-down menu to find and attend one of the local parties or events held across the world.

 Epic Change raised over $11,000 in just 48 hours to help build a classroom in Tanzania.
 The campaign attracted 98% of new donors that had never donated to Epic Change before.